jenkinsci/jetbrains-space-plugin/README.md

 As usual, you can explore the parameters available and generate the script snippet on the **Pipeline syntax** page in Jenkins.
 The only required parameter is **Build status to report** (or *buildStatus* in the script representation).
 There are also two optional sections that allow overriding the Space connection parameters (Space instance, project and repository) and the git commit and branch name that the build status is reported for.
-When the Space connection parameters aren't specified explicitly, they are taken either (in priority order) from the build trigger settings (if **JetBrains Space webhook trigger** is enabled for this job or pipeline) or from the source code checkout settings (this can be either Space SCM or Git SCM, in the latter case Jenkins will try to infer the configured Space connection based on the git clone repository URL).
+When the Space connection parameters aren't specified explicitly, they are taken either (in priority order) from the build trigger settings (if JetBrains Space trigger is enabled for this job or pipeline) or from the source code checkout settings (this can be either Space SCM or Git SCM, in the latter case Jenkins will try to infer the configured Space connection based on the git clone repository URL).

 Once a build status is reported to Space by invoking the **postBuildStatusToSpace** pipeline step, it won't be automatically reported again